 Return value

-The function returns a new string with the first letter of each sentence capitalized.
+A new string with the first letter of each sentence capitalized.
 The original string remains unmodified.

 Example